kevinmutwiri/soft-skills/week6/teammate.md

 - What is one way you personally can restate someone’s message without it feeling forced or awkward?
 - Is there a way you might ask someone, “Did I get that right?” and have it sound authentically like you?

+## Communication: Building Consensus

+When you read the word “consensus”, what do you think of?
+Do you think of a group of people agreeing 100% with one another?
+That would be nice, but it’s not what consensus requires!

+Consensus is reaching an agreement.
+Creating consensus within a team means finding a proposed action acceptable enough so that all team members can support it, with no team member opposing it.

+Consensus happens when teammates do the following:

+- Share their opinions and ideas
+- Listen effectively to one another
+- Respectfully discuss the differences in their ideas and explore compromises
+- Are willing to not get everything they each want
+- Agree on an outcome that everyone can live with.

+Consensus is NOT:

+- Having a unanimous vote
+- Majority rule
+- One-person rule
+- Haggling or bargaining

+### 4 Steps to Build Consensus in Your Team

+Let’s look at the steps generally involved in creating consensus in a team

+#### Step 1: Understand Who Is Involved (AKA Your Stakeholders)

+You must understand the stakeholders involved in a decision-making process to find common ground.
+This will help ensure that all perspectives and points of view are considered.
+When you account for everybody’s concerns, requirements, and priorities, you encourage open communication and trust-building.

+#### Step 2: Agree on What is The Problem

+You must start with a clear purpose and focus on the issues at hand.
+Once you align everybody’s common purpose and vision, it is then easier to identify the main problem.

+#### Step 3: Brainstorm with Your Team!

+Brainstorming sessions encourage every team member to express ideas, as well as their concerns and perspectives.
+This helps build alignment and understanding amongst team members.

+#### Step 4: Create Space for Feedback

+Create a physical or online space that feels safe for every team member to provide honest feedback.
+This will enhance the consensus-building process.

+## Communication: Giving Feedback

+Being able to give effective, constructive feedback is another key skill that outstanding teammates have developed.
+Like any skill, we learn to get better at giving (and receiving) feedback over time.
+In [this 5-minute video](https://www.youtube.com/watch?v=wtl5UrrgU8c), LeeAnn Renniger shares her steps for giving great feedback, developed after years of studying people who are really good at doing it!

+As you watch the video, ask yourself:

+- What are the components of giving great feedback?
+- What are things you want to avoid?